Silhouettes

 Rays from the rising sun are spread star-like into the sky behind mountains in Khumbu, eastern Nepal.
 The upper picture shows the double-peaked mountain Ama Dablam (6,856 m), which is sacred to the local Sherpa people, the lower picture a mountain near Lukla.
 (Photos copyright © by Kaj Halberg)

 Dawn on the Ganges River, Varanasi, Uttar Pradesh, India.
+Other pictures from this sacred river are shown on the page Religion: Hinduism.
 (Photos copyright © by Kaj Halberg)

 Tombstones in the Veterans’ Graveyard, San Diego, California, are outlined against the morning sky.
 Other pictures from this graveyard, and many others, are show on the page Culture: Graves.
 (Photo copyright © by Kaj Halberg)

 Sunset behind a Jain temple with carved lions, situated inside the Rajput fort Sonar Qila, Jaisalmer, Rajasthan, India.
-The Jain faith is described in depth on the page Religion: Jainism.
+Jains and their faith are described on the page Religion: Jainism.
 (Photo copyright © by Kaj Halberg)

 Erosion from sea and wind has shaped the soft Daliao Sandstone rocks in Yeliou Geopark, northern Taiwan, creating fantastic formations.